Oliver-RC/collection-of-crafts/README.md

  - The user will be asked to submit their full name and email address.
  - The page layout follows the consistent structure delivered across the site with a navigation bar at the top, a main header image with the title on top and centered and the footer made up of the social media icons and links at the bottom.
 - ### Responsive Site
  - The site is responsive across various screen sizes from desktop, tablet and through to mobile.
+The user needs to be able to easily read, navigate and interact with the content across various devices.

 ## Features Left to Implement